vivaria/edisonrul.ing/README.md

 ## RAINBOW DARK DRAGON

-*   "Rainbow Dark Dragon's" effect to increase its ATK is an Ignition Effect.
+*   "Rainbow Dark Dragon"'s effect to increase its ATK is an Ignition Effect.
 *   Removing from play all other DARK monsters you control and in your Graveyard is a cost.

 ## RAINBOW DRAGON

 *   This card's effect to increase its ATK can be activated during the Damage Step.
 The ATK increase is applied as long as "Rainbow Dragon" remains face-up on the field.
-*   Sending the "Crystal Beast" monsters you control to the Graveyard is a cost for "Rainbow Dragon's" first effect.
+*   Sending the "Crystal Beast" monsters you control to the Graveyard is a cost for "Rainbow Dragon"'s first effect.

 ## RAINBOW GRAVITY

 *   A "Rainbow Dragon" or "Rainbow Dark Dragon" in the Graveyard that was not first properly Special Summoned cannot be Special Summoned with "Rainbow Gravity".
-*   If an effect is chained that reduces the number of "Crystal Beast" monsters with different names to 6 or less, "Rainbow Gravity's" effect still resolves.
+*   If an effect is chained that reduces the number of "Crystal Beast" monsters with different names to 6 or less, "Rainbow Gravity"'s effect still resolves.

 ## RAINBOW LIFE

 *   Discarding 1 card is a cost to activate "Rainbow LIfe".
-*   "Rainbow Life's" effect is applied to Battle Damage and damage from effects.
+*   "Rainbow Life"'s effect is applied to Battle Damage and damage from effects.
 *   After activating "Rainbow Life", if you activate an effect that inflicts damage to both your and your opponent's Life Points, your opponent will receive damage and you will gain Life Points.
 *   After activating "Rainbow Life", you cannot chain "Barrel Behind the Door" to an effect that would inflict damage to your Life Points because you will gain Life Points instead.
 *   If you activate "Rainbow Life" and your opponent has "Bad Reaction to Simochi" active, whenever you would gain Life Points with "Rainbow Life" you will receive damage instead.